 Healthcare Management Track

-The Eberhardt School of Business MBA track in healthcare management will provide general management training with a focus on the dynamic and growing health sector.
+The Eberhardt School of Business MBA track in healthcare management provides general management training with a focus on the dynamic and growing health sector.
 It equips students with a familiarity with institutions of the health sector.
-It offers a more thorough management background than found in many masters in health administration (MHA) programs and more health specific education than the general MBA.
+It offers a more thorough management background than found in many Masters in Health Administration (MHA) programs and more health specific education than the general MBA.
 It is a well-accepted qualification for advancement to many of the most responsible positions in hospitals, clinics, health insurance, long term care, pharmaceuticals, medical technology, consulting, professional associations, and government service.
-Students take all required MBA courses and also select four courses focused on, or closely related, to the health sector.
-These include Health Insurance, International Healthcare Systems, Health Economics, Marketing of Services, Healthcare Law, and Health Information Systems.
-In addition, the required internship is expected to be based in a health-related setting.
+Students take all required MBA courses plus four courses focused on, or closely related, to the health sector.
+In addition, the required MBA internship is expected to be based in a health-related setting.

 Faculty: Peter Hilsenrath, Ph.D., Albert Huang, Ph.D. and Sacha Joseph-Mathews, Ph.D.